eosdg/questions/docs/questions-definitions-majority-vote.md

 questions#/properties/questions/items/oneOf/3
 ```

 Let them vote on a topic.
-The people in the minority will be wrong
+The people in the minority will be wrong and have to drink.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                    |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------- |